The Best VPNs You’ve Never Heard Of

 When you subscribe, you get private tunnels in a number of countries.
 They have 128-bit AES GCM encryption and allow unlimited server switching.
 They also offer unlimited speed and a zero-logging policy.

 It offers apps for several major platforms.
 While there is no app for Linux, it can be setup manually.
 Also, you can try it for free for 7 days.
+Or, check out what their customers have to say about Private Tunnel.

 Free: No, but there’s a 7-day trial offer